Scrollerer/Scrollerer.github.io/index.md

 >
 > Using only one PLC and two HMIs to create a game where your reflexes are put to the test.
 Two players compete in tapping as many moles as possible within one minute to define the winner.
 >
-> The art is created in paint and inspired by Pokemon - one of my favorite animations I used to watch as a child.
-The inspiration for creating the game came from playing a real Whack-a-Mole on a date I had recently with my girlfriend.
+> The art is created in paint and inspired by Pokémon, one of my favorite animations I used to watch as a child.
+The inspiration for creating the game came from playing a real Whack-a-Mole on a date I recently had with my girlfriend.

 - **Box Washer Prototype**